EorEquis/FlatFlap/README.md

 ## What
-	Motorized ScopeCover - To be used as an ASCOM Switch to open/close a scope cover V2 will support a relay to turn a light/el panel on/off for flats.
+	A "Cover/Calibrator".
+Features a motorized telescope cover, and optional calibrator (light/led/EL panel) controller.

 ## Who
 	Created By:  eorequis@stuffupthere.com

 ## When
-	Last modified:  2022-02-10
+	Last modified:  2022-02-11

 ## Current State
 	V2 Arduino Firmware
-		Protocol documented in arduino code, basic syntax is : c00n# : c = command ([P]ing, [C]over, [L]ight) and n is a value if necessary (0 for off or close, 1 for on or open) ASCOM Switch Driver updated to V2 protocol (0 = close, 1 = open), conformance passed Eventually an ASCOM CoverCalibrator driver is coming to allow use w/ EL Panel.
-Device will continue to support either ASCOM driver, for those who wish only a cover.
+		Protocol documented in arduino code, basic syntax is : c00n# : c = command ([P]ing, [C]over, [L]ight) and n is typically a value maped to ASCOM enums for cover and calibrator ASCOM Switch Driver updated to V2 protocol
-	Very basic control app.
-Open and Close buttons, and connect button.
+		The ASCOM.ScopeCover.Switch can function as a switch driver to control only the cover.
+Useful if you don't want/need the complexity of a calibration light, and also allows greater flexibility with various clients/sequencing strategies.
+	ASCOM CoverCalibrator Driver
+		The ASCOM.FlatFlap.CoverCalibrator driver can be used with either a cover only (the light functionality will still present in the client, but will do nothing) or with some sort of switchable light source.
+(My own device is a small EL sheet and 12V DC inverter, controlled by a small relay).

-## Test Cases
+## Tested With
 	Servos:
 		HiTec HS-635HB - https://hitecrcd.com/products/servos/discontinued-servos-servo-accessories/hs-635hb-karbonite-high-torque-servo/product
 		Aero Sport CS-28R - They're so old there is no URL.